Long-range entanglement from measuring symmetry-protected topological phases: More examples

-It is argued that the 3-Fermion Walker-Wang (3FWW) model\cite{BCFV14} cannot be created from a circuit; it requires a Quantum Cellular Automaton\cite{HFH18}.
+It is argued that the three-Fermion Walker-Wang (3FWW) model\cite{BCFV14} cannot be created from a circuit; it requires a quantum cellular automaton\cite{HFH18}.
 Here, we argue that we can alternatively create this state by measuring an appropriate 3D cluster state.
-The preparation of such state can prove useful for measurement based quantum computation using such Walker-Wang models\cite{WW12} by effectively evolving the two dimensional topological order on the boundary using measurements\cite{Raussendorf06,Roberts2020}.
+The preparation of such a state can prove useful for measurement-based quantum computation using such Walker-Wang models\cite{WW12} by effectively evolving the two-dimensional topological order on the boundary using measurements\cite{Raussendorf06,Roberts2020}.

 The 3FWW model can be obtained by gauging a $\ZZ_2^2$ 1-form SPT\cite{ChenTata21}.
 The response of this SPT to background $\ZZ_2$ 2-form gauge fields $B_1$ and $B_2$ is given by $B_1^2+ B_2^2 +B_1B_2$.
-The physical interpretation of the three terms is that it statistically transmutes the anyons on the boundary to become that of fermions.
+The physical interpretation of the three terms is that they statistically transmute the anyons on the boundary to become that of fermions.

 Conveniently, the above SPT phase is itself a cluster state.
-Therefore combining with the cluster state that implements the KW duality on each sublattice, the cluster state we perform the measurement to obtain the 3FWW is a $\ZZ_2^4$ 1-form SPT.
+Therefore, combining with the cluster state that implements the KW duality on each sublattice, the cluster state we would like to perform measurements on to obtain the 3FWW is a $\ZZ_2^4$ 1-form SPT.
 Its response to background gauge fields $B_i$ for $i=1,2,3,4$ is $B_1^2+ B_2^2 +B_1B_2+B_1B_4 +B_2B_3$.
 The 3FWW is obtained by measuring the $1$ and $2$ sublattices.

-Because it is a 1-form SPT, we define the cluster state on the edges of a cubic lattice, with four qubits placed per edge (i.e. twelve sites per unit cell).
+Because it is a 1-form SPT, we define the cluster state on the edges of a cubic lattice, with four qubits placed per edge (i.e. 12 sites per unit cell).
 It is convenient to describe the cluster state using polynomials\cite{Haah13}, which denote the connectivity of this cluster state.

-As a stepping stone, we describe the stabilizers for the $B^2$ SPT
+As a stepping stone, we describe the stabilizers for the $B^2$ SPT,

-Here, each column denotes a stabilizer, and the top/bottom rows denotes the positions of the Pauli-$Z$ and Pauli-$X$'s, respectively.
-Similarly the $B_1B_2$ SPT (RBH cluster state) \cite{TsuiWen20,RaussendorfBravyiHarrington05,Yoshida2016} has stabilizers
+Here, each column denotes a stabilizer, and the top and bottom rows denote the positions of the Pauli-$Z$ and Pauli-$X$'s, respectively.
+Similarly, the $B_1B_2$ SPT (RBH cluster state) \cite{TsuiWen20,RaussendorfBravyiHarrington05,Yoshida2016} has stabilizers